 Yes, we’d probably be better off making sure the build context only contains the files and folders it really needs.

-In a project which source code is handled by git, we use a .gitignore file to make sure private data are kept locally and not sent out to GitHub / GitLab / BitBucket /… .
+.gitignore file to make sure private data is kept locally and not sent out to GitHub/GitLab/BitBucket/etc.

-You would then send to the Docker daemon a lot of stuff that he does not need and which could be copied over to the image filesystem.
+You would then send to the Docker daemon a lot of stuff that it does not need and which could be copied over to the image filesystem.

 COPY . /usr/share/nginx/html/

-The content of the current folder is the following one :
+The content of the current folder is like this:

 $ tree -ah

 ├── [ 64] js